chrisgilmerproj/greatbooks/README.md

 to make them searchable.
 I own a copy of these books myself and thought bringing them into the digital age would be a lot of fun.
 Only some of these books are currently in the project and I'm using [Project Gutenberg](http://www.gutenberg.org/) for my source material.
-Please support them.
+Please support all of these good projects.

 ## Installation